Ignác Martinovics: Political activity and execution

 Ferenc Gyurkovics, a professor of politics at the University of Pest, worked to organize a secret society to spread such ideas and also edited a revolutionary catechesis.
-In March 1793, Martinovics was also initiated into his plans, and before his death shortly afterwards, Gyurkovics couldn't persuade Martinovics to join the company yet.
+In March 1793, Martinovics was also initiated into his plans, but Gyurkovics was unable to persuade Martinovics to join the society, and died shortly afterwards.
 In his testament, professor Gyurkovics left his works to Martinovics.

-Martinovics career in the secret agency became successful, he was applied as a personal secret agent by Holy Roman Emperor Leopold II until 1792.
+Martinovic's career in the secret agency became successful, he was applied as a personal secret agent by Holy Roman Emperor Leopold II until 1792.
 Martinovics - who sympathized with new radical liberal ideas since the beginning of his academic career - became a Freemason.
 Enlightened absolutism ended in Hungary under Leopold's successor, Francis II (ruled 1792–1835), who developed an almost abnormal aversion to change, bringing Hungary decades of political stagnation.
 The new monarch, Emperor Francis II dismissed Martinovics and his boss, Ferenc Gotthardi, the former chief of the secret police, for these subversive acts.
 By restricting freedom of the press, Emperor Francis II sought to prevent the spread of revolutionary ideas.
 The Emperor has launched an investigation against the authors of such works that have already been published and confiscated their pamphlets, including three works of Martinovics, which were published without the author's name and whose author was not even suspected at that time.
 However an unexpected event has radically changed his fate: He received a secret letter directly from the Paris Commune, the very center of the French Revolution, with such famous signatories like Maximilien de Robespierre, Saint-Just and Georges Danton.
 The letter had a flattering style, which praised his scientific career and talents, however its main purpose was to convince him - as the "most capable person in Hungary" - to organize revolutionary movements and radicalize existing societies and groups in the name of "the Rights of Man and of the Citizen" in Hungary and other Habsburg ruled areas.
 Martinovics could not resist such invitation, and began a wide-ranging organization movements and secret organizations, he recruited members mostly from "trustable" already existing radical societies.
 In his Oratio pro Leopoldo II Martinovics is explicit that only the authority that follows from a social contract should be recognized; he saw the aristocracy as the enemy of mankind, because they prevented people from becoming educated.
 He was in charge of stirring up a revolt against the nobility among the Hungarian serfs.
 In another of his works, Catechism of People and Citizens, he argued that citizens tend to oppose any repression and that sovereignty resides with the people.